Home | BaltimoreBrew.com

 “People coming down that hill from Northern [Parkway] really fly,” Kendrick said.
 “This will slow them down.”

-Getting the Parties All in One Room
+Getting the Parties in a Room

-The part of north Baltimore in question has long been plagued with weekday congestion, especially during drop-off and pick-up times for the private schools and for Roland Park Elementary/Middle, a city public school.
+The part of Baltimore in question has long been plagued with weekday congestion, especially during drop-off and pick-up times for the private schools and for Roland Park Elementary/Middle, a city public school.

 Kendrick said Roland Park leaders came to the city asking for the already-planned resurfacing project to include streetscape improvement “and we said we don’t have that kind of money.”
 At the same time, he said, the private schools were asking for a stoplight to allow easier entrance into their parking lots, a change some in the community had opposed.